-According to the latest amendments, the process of voluntary debt restructuring begins with a resolution of the Supervisory Board of the bank if the bank is unable to comply, or there is a risk of the inability on the part of the bank to comply, with the demands of its creditors due to the absence or lack of funds or the impossibility to use funds for other reasons.
+The process of voluntary debt restructuring begins with a resolution of the Supervisory Board of the bank if the bank is unable to comply, or there is a risk of the inability on the part of the bank to comply, with the demands of its creditors due to the absence or lack of funds or the impossibility to use funds for other reasons.
 FIMSA will then have up to 20 calendar days to review the resolution of the Supervisory Board and to enter into a written agreement with the bank.